 How to Get Rid of Chipmunks in Your Garden

 The most effective answer to the question of how to get rid of chipmunks in gardens, lawn and landscaping areas is to use a specially made repellent that targets the chipmunk’s keen sense of taste and smell.
-Choose one like Critter Ridder® Animal Repellent , like Havahart® Critter Ridder®.
+Choose one of our Critter Ridder® Animal Repellents , like Havahart® Critter Ridder®.
 It’s proven to work on chipmunks, and better than getting a snootful of cayenne pepper!

 Chipmunk Trapping Tips

 If you’re the adventurous type, you can your hand at trapping chipmunks.
 The best chipmunk trap has a tight mesh pattern to prevent “Alvin” from squeezing his little body through.
 A trap that’s ideally suited for a chipmunk’s body type is the Havahart® Small 1-Door Easy Set® Trap.

 As an alternative, an upside-down box propped up with a stick attached to a string can also work.
 Important tip: place a board underneath the box to make it easier to pick up and transport the trapped chipmunk.
 A trapped chipmunk can become extremely agitated (and who could blame it?), so don’t leave it in the trap overnight, as the anxiety could result in its death.

 How to Get Rid of Chipmunk Problems with Proper Trap Baiting